Home

-If you fill a container with too much gas at some point the container will explore.
+If you fill a container with too much gas at some point, the container will explode.
 Simple physics.

 Our lives are filled to the brim.
-Social media, TV, family, sports commitments with kids, work, commutes, handling all of your stuff, buying more stuff, balancing the budget (or not), climbing the ladder of life….it goes on and on.
-Our internal energy systems are expanded to such an extent that at some point they simply must explode.
-Explosion can look like illness, chronic fatigue, depression, break down, divorce and losing our business.
+Social media, TV, family, sports commitments with kids, work, commutes, handling all your stuff, buying more stuff, balancing the budget (or not), climbing the ladder of life… it goes on and on.
+Our internal energy systems are expanded to such an extent that, at some point, they simply must explode.
+Explosion can look like illness, chronic fatigue, depression, breakdown, divorce and losing our business.

 Mythology is so powerful because it speaks in metaphor what we experience in life.
-Loss it about letting go.
+Loss is about letting go.

 In losing our business, and perhaps our livelihood, our years of investment and savings, we have to let go of things we have held so tightly.